monteksz/cocautoclaim/README.md

 2. Go To Treasury
 3. Register Using EVM Wallet
 4. Click Play
+5. You Need Some ETH Base for Gas Fee
 ## How to Install For Windows
 - Download [Python](https://www.python.org/downloads/)
 ## How to Install For Linux